CheVeraId/domainauth-spec/draft-narea-domainauth.md

 MemberAttribution ::= UTF8String
 ~~~~~~~

-The member attribution attribute serves the following purposes:

-- **Content authorship:** Indicates which member authored the content, even when the organisation signs directly.
-- **Operational flexibility:** Allows organisations to produce signatures on behalf of members without requiring certificate management.
-- **Accountability:** Maintains a record of which member is responsible for the content, even when using organisation signatures.
-- **Signature type identification:** Enables reliable determination of the signature type during verification.

-The member attribution value MUST conform to the same naming conventions defined in {{naming-conventions-and-restrictions}}.
+The member attribution value MUST conform to the naming conventions defined in {{naming-conventions-and-restrictions}}.
 For users, this is the username; for bots, this is the at sign (`@`).

 Member attribution is a claim made by the organisation, not cryptographically proven by the member.
 Verifiers SHOULD present this distinction clearly to end users.

 ## Signature Metadata

-Each DomainAuth signature includes metadata that binds it to a specific service and validity period.
-This metadata is included as a signed attribute in the CMS `SignedData` structure, ensuring it cannot be modified without invalidating the signature.
+Each SignedData structure includes metadata that binds the signature to a specific service and validity period.
+This metadata is included as a signed attribute in the SignerInfo structure.

-The signature metadata is encoded as an ASN.1 structure:
+The signature metadata attribute MUST use the OID `1.3.6.1.4.1.58708.1.0` and be encoded as the `SignatureMetadata` ASN.1 structure below:

 ~~~~~~~
 SignatureMetadata ::= SEQUENCE {